apereo/apereo.github.io/_posts/cas/2017-10-17-cas-jwt-authn-with-duo.md

 Hooray!
 We have a JWT.

 There are a variety of other parameters such as encryption methods and signing algorithms you can choose from to generate the JWT.
 For the purposes of this tutorial, let's keep things simple.
-Of course, you don't have to use the shell.
-Any valid and compliant JWT generator would do fine.
+Of course, you don't have to use the CAS command-line shell.
+Any valid compliant JWT generator would do fine.

 <div class="alert alert-info">
   <strong>Don't Take Things Literally</strong><br/>I am abbreviating the secrets and the generated JWT above.
 Do NOT copy paste these into your environment and configuration, thinking they might do the trick.